pnp/sp-dev-fx-webparts/samples/react-twitter/README.md

 ## Minimal Path to Awesome

-* clone this repo
+* Clone this repo
-* move to right folder
+* From your command line, change your current directory to the directory containing this sample (`react-twitter`, located under `samples`)
 * in the command line run:
   * `npm install`
   * `gulp bundle --ship`